Is ‘Southern Charm’ Thomas Ravenel Looking For A Trump Appointment?

-It’s starting to look like Southern Charm star Thomas Ravenel is back to pining for politics, because in addition to making political posts on Twitter, he has now written an op-ed piece on immigration and drugs for FitsNews, the site owned by Charleston’s own Will Folks, who once upon a time, managed Ravenel’s political campaign.
+It’s starting to look like Southern Charm star Thomas Ravenel is back to pining for politics because in addition to making political posts on Twitter, he has now written an op-ed piece on immigration and drugs for FitsNews, the site owned by Charleston’s own Will Folks, who, once upon a time, managed Ravenel’s political campaign.
 Ravenel made it clear during the election that he supported Donald Trump, so fans are wondering if these recent political musings are Thomas Ravenel’s way of hinting that he wants to get back into politics.
 His last run for office didn’t end well, so perhaps this time, he is seeking an appointment?

 But if Thomas Ravenel of Southern Charm wants to run for office, seek an appointment, or once again be a “man of the people,” he needs to consider his words first before speaking or tweeting, says the Inquisitr.
-Earlier this week, Thomas Ravenel posted on Twitter that he is too intelligent to enjoy reality television, thus insulting many of his fans who know him for his time on the reality series, Southern Charm.
-Obviously, Ravenel is entitled to his opinion, but admitting that he is drawing a paycheck from something he thinks is insipid makes an odd statement.
+Earlier this week, Thomas Ravenel posted on Twitter that he is too intelligent to enjoy reality television, thus insulting many of his fans who know him from his time on the reality series, Southern Charm.
+Obviously, Ravenel is entitled to his opinion but admitting that he is drawing a paycheck from something he thinks is insipid makes an odd statement.

 Kensington approves this message! #ThomasRavenel #Trav4Senate @thomasravenel